WordPress - Using the Segment plugin

 Note: The Ecommerce dashboard is now only included with our Enterprise Plans.
 Current Ecommerce customers can continue to use their dashboards with their existing plans.
 New customers should contact firstname.lastname@example.org to learn more about our enterprise pricing options.

 These instructions are for connecting your Wordpress site to GoSquared using the 3rd party data connection service, Segment.

-It supports GoSquared Analytics, Live Chat and People CRM out of the box.
+It supports GoSquared Analytics, Inbox and Contacts out of the box.